KiranSarella/notes-365-new/Notes 365/Features.md

 # Issues
-[-] hang on theme save, when timeline is at month (with full data) - NotificationQueue [-] dark mode change not working on timeline - not appear [ ] recents - sort not working, deleted recents - date issue seems.
+[-] hang on theme save, when timeline is at month (with full data) - NotificationQueue [ ] recents - sort not working, deleted recents - date issue seems.
 [ ] put loader till timeline sidebar selection
 [ ] change dark mode theme - that contains bold and italic - default fonts